bdelpozo/DE-portfolio/README.md

 # DE-Portfolio

 This is my Data Engineer Portfolio.
-I'm going to share all I am currently learning from the Scala-Spark course I am attending at the moment.
+I'm going to share all I am currently learning from the Scala-Spark and Kafka and Spark streaming course I am attending at the moment.

 ## Project Structure